Pugils return to Basic Combat Training

 |0

-This work, Pugils return to Basic Combat Training, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pugils return to Basic Combat Training, by Marie Pihulic, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT